ucbds-infra/otter-grader/docs/otter_assign.md

 ```
 ````

 Solution cells contain code formatted in such a way that the assign parser replaces lines or portions of lines with prespecified prompts.
 Otter uses the same solution replacement rules as jassign.
-From the [jassign docs](https://github.com/okpy/jassign/blob/master/docs/notebook-format.md):
+From the [jAssign docs](https://github.com/okpy/jassign/blob/master/docs/notebook-format.md):

 * A line ending in `# SOLUTION` will be replaced by `...`, properly indented.
 If that line is an assignment statement, then only the expression(s) after the